Jobinb7/Car_resale_price_prediction/README.md

-Project:To predict the resale price of the car  using python.
+Project:To predict the resale price of the car  using linear regression

  Data :     car dataset(https://www.kaggle.com/datasets/shalwalsingha/cars-ds-final)